25th anniversary events | The Jancis Robinson Story

 US wine market update

-A couple new reports on the US wine market were released this week.
+A couple of new reports on the US wine market were released this week.
 In the Gomberg Fredrickson Report, editor Jon Moramarco shared that the US wine market value in 2025 was 0.1% higher than in 2024, at 366 million cases.
 While sales are holding steady, the make-up of sales has shifted massively.
 Domestic sparkling wine sales grew 33% and domestic flavoured wine sales grew 24%.
 56% of total sales were domestic still wines, down from 64% in 2018.

-Accounting for the tiny 2025 harvest in California (source of more than 80% of US wine ), the year-end inventory would be expected to last 18 months at current rates of depletion.
+Accounting for the tiny 2025 harvest in California (source of more than 80% of US wine), the year-end inventory would be expected to last 18 months at current rates of depletion.
 Moramarco is quoted as saying, ‘With the short 2025 crush, we may be in balance, which is good news.’

 On the other hand, the annual Direct-to-Consumer Wine Shipping Report from Sovos ShipCompliant and WineBusiness Analytics shows a 967,000 case, $230 million contraction in DtC sales in 2025.
 This is a 15% volume decline and 6% value decline over 2024.